 Dr. Lumina Albert is an Associate Professor of Management, OtterBox Faculty Fellow and a Daniels Ethics Fellow in the College of Business at Colorado State University.
 Her research seeks to extend knowledge of social justice, ethical behavior, and interpersonal relationships in the business world.
 She has an MBA (with a dual specialization in Marketing and Human Resource Management) and a PhD in Business Management.
 Following her doctoral studies, Dr. Albert received the prestigious AAUW International Postdoctoral Fellowship to continue her research at the Department of Psychology at Stanford University and at the Graduate School of Business at Stanford University.
 She is an award-winning teacher, and has been honored with the College of Business Excellence in Teaching Award and the ‘Best Teacher of Colorado State University' Award, which is given to outstanding educators at CSU by the CSU Alumni Association and Student Alumni Connection.
 She is also an Associate Editor of Journal of Managerial Psychology.
 Her research has been published in scholarly journals such as Entrepreneurship Theory and Practice, Journal of Business Ethics, Human Resource Management Review, Organizational Psychology Review and Group & Organizations Management.
 Dr. Albert's service at CSU and to the Northern Colorado Community has been recognized with the College of Business Outstanding Service Award, CSU Multicultural Distinguished Service Award and the Distinguished Service Award from the Office of International Programs at CSU.
 She has served as a consultant with organizations such as Procter & Gamble, International Justice Mission and Child Relief & You (CRY) on issues ranging from strategic public relations to organizing social marketing campaigns.
-She also serves on the Board of Directors of Rescue Freedom International, an international organization committed to empower the rescue and restoration of those in sexual slavery and to prevent exploitation.
+She is the Faculty Advisor of the student-led Colorado State University organization, The Justice Club, an organization committed to seek justice against oppression, and provide education on social justice issues, including racial justice, human trafficking and the commercial sexual exploitation of women and children.
+She is also a central organizer of the Northern Colorado Human Trafficking Symposium, a premier and distinctive conference that seeks to engage and educate on the issue of human trafficking through research, training, and collaboration.
+The theme for the 2020 symposium was Joining Forces on the Frontlines.
 In her spare time, Dr. Albert enjoys cooking for her friends and family, interior designing, and traveling around the world!

 - Cazier, R., Desir, R., Pfeiffer, R.J. and Albert, L.S.
 2019.
 "Intra-industry information transfer effects of leading firm narratives", Review of Quantitative Finance and Accounting, pp.1-21, DOI: https://doi.org/10.1007/s11156-018- 0782-x